Oak Grove Butterfield Stage Station

-Oak Grove Butterfield Stage Station is located in the western foothills of the Laguna Mountains, in northern San Diego County, California.
+Oak Grove Butterfield Stage Station is a stage station in the western foothills of the Laguna Mountains, in northern San Diego County, California.
 It is located on State Route 79, 13 mi northwest of Warner Springs and Warner's Ranch.
 The station was built on the site of Camp Wright, an 1860s Civil War outpost.

 Camp Wright

-During the American Civil War, Camp Wright was a Union Army outpost in the Pacific Coast Theater of the American Civil War.
+During the American Civil War, Camp Wright was a Union Army outpost in the Pacific coast theater of the American Civil War.
 It was established to protect the route to Fort Yuma on the Colorado River, and intercept secessionist sympathizers traveling to the east to join the Confederate Army.
 A detachment of California Volunteer cavalry and infantry first established Camp Wright at Warner's Ranch near Warner Springs, in October 1861.
 The cold and windy conditions in the higher altitude of the exposed San Jose Valley caused the commander to change its site to the more sheltered Oak Grove location in November.